bionic-gpt/bionic-gpt/website/content/blog/llm-hardware/index.md

 * **Streaming results**.
 We want users to see replies to their queries feeding back in real time.
 This is going to give the best user experience.
 * **Batching**.
 If there are 5 users in the queue, we want each user to get feedback straight away.
 Not wait for each user to complete their query in turn.

-The following inference engines support continous batching as well as an Open AI compatible API.
+The following inference engines support continuous batching as well as an Open AI compatible API.
 [Text Generation Inference](https://github.com/huggingface/text-generation-inference), [vLLM](https://github.com/vllm-project/vllm) and there are more.

 ## Conclusion